dimeko/efood-order-scraper/README.md

 ## Functionality

-You can use this extension to scrape the order from e-Food and send it to Dilly.gr (which is still under construction).
+You can use this extension to scrape the order from e-Food.